Almost Christmas, one of a bear’s happiest times of the year.

 I think I was born in 1940 but I can’t remember exactly.
-I know I can count to ten but it has taken so many years to remember the numbers.
+I know I can count to 10 but it has taken so many years to remember the numbers.

-I know I was born around World War 2 and then something terrible happened – a bomb must have exploded, and I was lost and alone, sitting amidst a pile of rubble.
+It was World War 2 and in the centre of London when something terrible happened – a bomb must have exploded!
+I was lost and alone, sitting amidst a pile of rubble.
 I couldn’t see very well as the air was very thick and cloudy with dust flying everywhere.

 I was a very frightened teddy bear!

-The next thing I remember, I must have been somewhere nice but where did I live?
+After recovering from the blast, my ears were ringing and I was wondering about where I lived?
 Who was my owner ?
 I was trying very hard to think.
 It was very difficult as my wood wool kept falling onto my shoulders but I began to remember that I was having fun at a birthday party as I was a special present for a little girl called Beatrice.
 Feeling very sad and lonely, I suddenly heard a loud engine with big wheels stop very close to me.
-Apparently, it was the Skip man, and I knew he would throw me in the skip and take me to the tip as I looked so bad and that would be it – I would meet the fate of many a torn teddy bear who had been cast away due to their injuries.
+Apparently, it was the Skip man, and I knew he would throw me in the skip and take me to the tip as I looked so bad and that would be it!
+I would meet the fate of many a torn teddy bear who had been cast away due to their injuries.

-It wasn’t my fault and I was a very young bear even though quite tall, considering I must have only been only 1 in bear years.
-I tried to smile sweetly at Mr Skip man but he gave me a curious stare and grabbed me by my legs and cast me onto the top of the skip where there was some old newspapers which he then loosely wrapped around me.
+It wasn’t my fault and I was a very young bear even though quite tall, considering I must have only been 1 in bear years.
+I tried to smile sweetly at Mr Skip man but he gave me a curious stare, grabbed me by my legs and cast me into the skip where there was some old newspapers, which he then loosely wrapped around me.

 I was a very confused bear – if I was going to be taken to the tip then why did Mr Skip wrap me in some old newspaper?

-In my new spot on the skip was a book lying near me, I could see a picture of a bear on the cover but I couldn’t read being only one year old.
+In my new spot on the skip, I found a book lying near me, I could see a picture of a bear on the cover but I couldn’t read being only 1 year old.
 I liked the look of the bear and started to feel at home even though it wasn’t a real home.

 Who was Henrietta?
 Was that my name?
 How did I think up such a name?

-I woke up to find I had escaped the bin but I didn’t know if Mr Skip man was going to help me or not?
+I woke up to find I was in Mr Skip man’s arms but, was going to help me or not?
 I was hoping he thought I was still a cute bear even though I was not looking my best.